-5.3 Future needs for global wetland modelling
+5.3 Future needs for global wetland modeling

-Substantial progress has been made in the development of wetland modeling, but the wide disagreement among estimates from LSMs still exists (Bohn et al., 2015a; Melton et al., 2013).
-Considering that spatio-temporal variation of wetland area can largely influence CH_4 emissions, the selection of appropriate maps needs to be done with care.
-The parameterization and evaluation of multi-resolution topographic products presented in this study would enhance global wetland modeling if progress could be made in four areas particularly:
+Substantial progress has been made in the development of wetland modeling, but the wide disagreement among estimates from LSMs still exists (Bohn et al., 2015; Melton et al., 2013).
+Considering that spatiotemporal variation of wetland area can largely influence CH_4 emissions, the selection of appropriate maps needs to be done with care.
+The parameterization and evaluation of multi-resolution topographic products presented in this study would enhance global wetland modeling if progress could be made in the following four areas.

-- Improved parameters of TOPMODEL for large-scale application.
+5.3.1 Improved parameters of TOPMODEL for large-scale application

 Our results demonstrate that model simulation after calibrating TOPMODEL are comparable in absolute value with inventories and satellite-based observations at coarser resolution.
-This supports the ideas of (Beven and Cloke, 2012) that an appropriate scale-dependent subgrid parameterization is the main challenge, regardless of whether it is carried out at global modeling scales or landscape scales.
+This supports the ideas of Beven and Cloke (2012) that an appropriate scale-dependent subgrid parameterization is the main challenge, regardless of whether it is carried out at global modeling scales or landscape scales.
 The saturated soil water content is the decisive unit that determines wetland distributions and reasonable estimates of global wetland areas.
-Hydraulic parameters, which describes soil characteristics for water movement, are critical for modelling wetland seasonal cycles (Marthews et al., 2014).
-Assessing the uncertainties introduced by aggregating sub-pixel to pixel areas also needed to be evaluated. - Implementing human impact within wetland modeling.
-There are evidences from long-term satellite-based observations detecting a significant effect of human activities on wetland drainage at continental scale (Prigent et al., 2012).
-At finer scale, the variability of wetland extent has also been affected by land-use change (e.g. wetland restoration, deforestation, drainage for forestry, agriculture, or peat mining) and consequently influences spatio-temporal patterns of CH_4 emission (Petrescu et al., 2015; Zona et al., 2009).
-Land-use change may therefore feed-back water available to wetlands through altering water balance between land surface and atmosphere (Woodward et al., 2014).
+Hydraulic parameters, which describe soil characteristics for water movement, are critical for modeling wetland seasonal cycles (Marthews et al., 2014).
+Assessing the uncertainties introduced by aggregating sub-pixel to pixel areas also need to be evaluated.

+5.3.2 Implementing human impact within wetland modeling

+There is evidence from long-term satellite-based observations of a significant effect of human activities on wetland drainage at continental scale (Prigent et al., 2012).
+At finer scale, the variability of wetland extent has also been affected by land-use change (e.g., wetland restoration, deforestation, drainage for forestry, agriculture, or peat mining) and consequently influences spatiotemporal patterns of CH4 emission (Petrescu et al., 2015; Zona et al., 2009).
+Land-use change may therefore add feedback water available to wetlands through altering water balance between land surface and atmosphere (Woodward et al., 2014).
 An implementation of human impacts within LSMs at large scale may be important for accurate estimation of interannual variations of wetlands.

-- Improved modelling of soil moisture.
-The quality of soil moisture simulation us-10 ing LSMs depends largely on the accuracy of the meteorological forcing data, surface-atmosphere interaction schemes, and a wide range of parameters (e.g. albedo, minimum stomatal resistance, and soil hydraulic properties).
-As the fundamental variable for determining water table depth at global scale (Fan et al., 2013), soil moisture plays a key role in simulating the spatio-temporal variability of wet-15 land dynamics.
-Since it is impossible to produce accurate large-scale estimates of soil moisture from in situ measurement networks (Bindlish et al., 2008; Dorigo et al., 2011), simulation combined with long-term surface and root zone remotely sensed estimates (de Rosnay et al., 2013; Kerr et al., 2010) via data assimilation technology, represents a strategy to improve the capturing of global wetland vari-20 ability.
-Future hydrology-oriented satellite missions such as Soil Moisture Active Passive (SMAP) (Entekhabi et al., 2010), and Surface Water and Ocean Topography (SWOT) mission (Durand et al., 2010) are expected to provide soil moisture and will improve the capacity of global soil moisture simulations. - Improved satellite benchmark observations.
-Current satellite-based estimates of wetland area remain generally uncertain, despite being important for monitoring global wetland variability.
-Remotely sensed global inundation are prone to underestimate areas of wetlands that are small inundated, as well as covered with dense vegetation canopies (Papa et al., 2010).
-Moreover, estimated coastal areas show large bias due to interference with the ocean surface (Prigent et al., 2007).
-This raises requirement for benchmark dataset to generate more accurate products with lower uncertainties.
-Downscaling methodology has been made to refine existing satellite-based inundation estimates by coupling the mapping process with reliable inventories (Fluet-Chouinard et al., 2015).
-This may improve global inundation products, as well as the TOPMODEL parameter estimation in the future.
+5.3.3 Improved modeling of soil moisture

+The quality of soil moisture simulation using LSMs depends largely on the accuracy of the meteorological forcing data, surface-atmosphere interaction schemes, and a wide range of parameters (Zhang et al., 2013) (e.g., CO2 concentration, albedo, minimum stomatal resistance, and soil hydraulic properties).
+As the fundamental variable for determining water table depth at global scale (Fan et al., 2013), soil moisture plays a key role in simulating the spatiotemporal variability of wetland dynamics.
+Since it is impossible to produce accurate large-scale estimates of soil moisture from in situ measurement networks (Bindlish et al., 2008; Dorigo et al., 2011), simulation combined with long-term surface and root zone remotely sensed estimates (de Rosnay et al., 2013; Kerr